Combustibility and flammability

 Common sense (and indeed scientific consensus until the mid-1700s) would seem to suggest that material "disappears" when burned, as only the ash is left.
-In fact, there is an increase in weight because the flammable material reacts (or combines) chemically with oxygen, which also has mass.
-The original mass of flammable material and the mass of the oxygen required for flames equals the mass of the flame products (ash, water, carbon dioxide, and other gases).
-Antoine Lavoisier, one of the pioneers in these early insights, stated that Nothing is lost, nothing is created, everything is transformed, which would later be known as the law of conservation of mass.
-Lavoisier used the experimental fact that some metals gained mass when they burned to support his ideas.
+Further scientific research has found that conservation of mass holds for chemical reactions.
+Antoine Lavoisier, one of the pioneers in these early insights, stated: "Nothing is lost, nothing is created, everything is transformed."
+The burning of a solid material may appear to lose mass if the mass of combustion gases (such as carbon dioxide and water vapour) is not taken into account.
+The original mass of flammable material and the mass of the oxygen consumed (typically from the surrounding air) equals the mass of the flame products (ash, water, carbon dioxide, and other gases).
+Lavoisier used the experimental fact that some metals gained mass when they burned to support his ideas (because those chemical reactions capture oxygen atoms into solid compounds rather than gaseous water).

 Definitions

 Historically, flammable, inflammable and combustible meant capable of burning.
-The word "inflammable" came through French from the Latin inflammāre = "to set fire to," where the Latin preposition "in-" means "in" as in "indoctrinate", rather than "not" as in "invisible" and "ineligible".
+The word "inflammable" came through French from the Latin inflammāre = "to set fire to", where the Latin preposition "in-" means "in" as in "indoctrinate", rather than "not" as in "invisible" and "ineligible".

 The word "inflammable" may be erroneously thought to mean "non-flammable".
 The erroneous usage of the word "inflammable" is a significant safety hazard.
 Therefore, since the 1950s, efforts to put forward the use of "flammable" in place of "inflammable" were accepted by linguists, and it is now the accepted standard in American English and British English.
 Antonyms of "flammable" or "inflammable" include: non-flammable, non-inflammable, incombustible, non-combustible, not flammable, and fireproof.

 Flammable applies to combustible materials that ignite easily and thus are more dangerous and more highly regulated.
 Less easily ignited less-vigorously burning materials are combustible.
 For example, in the United States flammable liquids, by definition, have a flash point below 100 F—where combustible liquids have a flash point above 100 F. Flammable solids are solids that are readily combustible, or may cause or contribute to fire through friction.
 Readily combustible solids are powdered, granular, or pasty substances that easily ignite by brief contact with an ignition source, such as a burning match, and spread flame rapidly.
 The technical definitions vary between countries so the United Nations created the Globally Harmonized System of Classification and Labeling of Chemicals, which defines the flash point temperature of flammable liquids as between 0 and 140 F and combustible liquids between 140 F and 200 F.